 Be sure to pivot in the operator compartment to give maximum visibility.

-Unstable loads are a hazard to your fellow workers.
+Unstable loads are a hazard to you and to your fellow workers.

 Always make certain that the load is well stacked and evenly positioned across both forks.

 Never attempt to lift a load with only one fork.